nkosinathintuli/nkosinathintuli/README.md

 - ⚡ Fun fact: ...
 - 🎓
 -->
+👨‍💻 🧑‍💼 🧑‍🔬 👨‍🎓 💯 💥 🤖 👽 🤳 ✍ 🙌

-My name is Nkosinathi my friends call me Martin coz they think I'm cool like that 😎 and anyone I meet after that.
-I love coding and engineering, I enjoy breaking and playing with stuff and puzzles
+My name is Nkosinathi my friends call me Martin coz they think I'm cool like that 😎 and anyone I meet after that 😂. ❤️ I love coding and engineering, I enjoy breaking 😀 and playing with stuff and puzzles.

 I'm a  student at the University of Cape Town (UCT) studying 🎓 Electrical & Computer Engineering during the day and a Software Developer at [Zaio](https://www.zaio.io/), Cape Town after hours.
-I'm part of the Developer Student Clubs (DSC) at UCT currently I'm a Tech Lead and Project Tech Mentor, and I'm a Microsoft Learn Student Ambassador.
+I'm part of the Developer Student Clubs (DSC) at UCT currently I'm a Tech Lead and Project Tech Mentor 👌, and I'm a Microsoft Learn Student Ambassador.

 ---
 <a href="https://www.linkedin.com/in/nkosinathintuli/">